AndreasRoither/Bombermann/README.md

 Bombermann is a game built with Javascript HTML and CSS.
 It's a remake from the classic game [Bomberman](https://de.wikipedia.org/wiki/Bomberman).

 ### Installation
 Download the repository.
-Start the Node JS Server with: node index.js.
-After that open up the index.html in your browser.
+Install [Node JS](https://nodejs.org/en/).
+Start the Node JS Server with: node index.js in the console from the node js folder in the repo.
+After that open up the index.html file in your browser.
 Enjoy.
 As an alternative you can also start the server with the .bat files.

 ### INFO